Chapter 7. Creating the overcloud

 generate_service_certificate=false in the

 undercloud.conf file.
-Otherwise, you must inject a trust anchor when you deploy the overcloud, as described in Enabling SSL/TLS on Overcloud Public Endpoints in the Advanced Overcloud Customization guide.
+Otherwise, you must inject a trust anchor when you deploy the overcloud.
+For more information about how to inject a trust anchor, see Enabling SSL/TLS on Overcloud Public Endpoints in the Advanced Overcloud Customization guide.

 The creation of the overcloud requires additional arguments for the